norbauer/has_accent/README.markdown

 ## HasAccent

 HasAccent is an internalization plugin for Ruby on Rails.
-It allows you to easily store and retrieve translations of any of your AR model's text fields in the database.
+It allows you to easily store and retrieve translations of any of your AR model's string/text fields in the database.

 ## Requirements